peppelinux/django-jwtconnect-auth/README.md

 # django-jwtconnect-auth
 A Django JWT Authentication Backend built on top of JWTConnect.io, [CryptoJWT](https://cryptojwt.readthedocs.io/) and [OidcMsg](https://oidcmsg.readthedocs.io/).

-This application allows us to issue tokens in JWT format.
-This means that:
+This application made simple building a JWT based authentication system, with less as possibile endpoint involved.
+Its birth is due to a desire for simplification in cases where a customized system is required for the granting of authorizations to access resources.
+It comes with the bare minimum, it could be useful as a basis also for the production of OAuth2 AS or OIDC Providers, it would just need to add specific endpoints and further attributes in the construction of the JWT.

-- Third-party applications can have Access tokens and renew these, via Rest API (Django Rest framework involved)
+- Third-party applications can have Access tokens and renew these, via Rest API (Django Rest framework)
 - Creation of token after a user have been logged in, in cases where third-party SingleSignOn systems were involved.
 There wouldn't be any submission of credentials from Application to jwtconnect-auth to obtain a token.

 # Specifications and common endpoints